coolparadox/watermark/README.md

 # watermark
-watermark images with textual label
+process images for internet publication

 These are small ImageMagick based scripts I wrote for processing my own images to be published in the wild.